Southern coastal plain oak dome and hammock

-The Southern coastal plain oak dome and hammock is a forest type occurring in small patches in Florida, Georgia, Alabama, and Mississippi.
+The Southern coastal plain oak dome and hammock is a hammock forest type occurring in small patches in Florida, Georgia, Alabama, and Mississippi.
 These forests consist of thick stands of evergreen oaks on shallow depressions or slight hills.
 They are distinct from their surrounding habitats, which are often woodlands dominated by longleaf pine.

 Mesic hammocks

 Mesic hammocks, also known as oak hammock, or cabbage palm hammock, grow on moist soils that are rarely flooded.
 There is typically a dense layer of leaf litter, and the sandy soils are relatively rich.
 Mesic hammocks in the central part of the Florida peninsula have a lower diversity of tree species than do those to the north and south, as the ranges of most deciduous hardwoods found in northern Florida do not extend south of about Orlando, and the ranges of the tropical hardwoods found in southern Florida do not extend as far north as Lake Okeechobee.
 Common species are southern live oak (Quercus virginiana), Pignut Hickory (Carya glabra), American Sweetgum (Liquidambar styraciflua), sand laurel oak (Quercus hemisphaerica), and American persimmon (Diospyros virginiana).
 The understory is sparse, with trumpet creeper (Campsis radicans) and greenbrier (Smilax spp).